wuxinwang1997/MySite/content/post/Note for on the initialization of Tropical Cyclones/index.md

 ---
-title: Note for Long short-term memory embedded nudging schemes for nonlinear data assimilation of geophysical flows
+title: On the initialization of Tropical Cyclones
 subtitle:

 # Summary for listings and search engines